bakrianoo/aravec/README.md

 ## How to use
-These model were built using [gensim](https://radimrehurek.com/gensim/models/word2vec.html) Python library.
+These models were built using [gensim](https://radimrehurek.com/gensim/models/word2vec.html) Python library.
 Here's a simple code for loading and using one of the models by following these steps:
 1. Install `gensim` using either `pip` or `conda`